Chandler's Ford: History

-Due to the development of the town, there is little identifiable 'town centre'.
+Due to the development of the town, there is little identifiable town centre.
 The main commercial centre is in Fryern Arcade (built 1967), the area of the Halfway Inn (near the old tollhouse for Winchester-Southampton), but other smaller shopping areas include the Central Precinct and the area around St Boniface Church (built 1904).
 An Anglican church was added in Hiltingbury in the 1960s, with the Roman Catholic Church of St. Edward the Confessor and Methodist churches existing on the main Winchester-Southampton route.

 Although a mainly residential area, Chandler's Ford has a significant industrial estate located mainly off School Lane and in between the B3043 – Bournemouth Road.
 The companies on the industrial estate now cover a wide variety of industries from light engineering and manufacturing, distribution, retail and outsourcing.
 A number of employers on the estate are of particular local interest.
 Peter Green Furnishers were once regarded as the biggest furniture and carpeting store in the whole of Hampshire.
 Selwoods is also another company of interest having been in the area since 1946 and with its head office on the corner of School Lane.

 A library was constructed over two years starting in 1981.

 In 2018, an Aldi supermarket opened in replacement of the old Homebase DIY store in the retail park on Chestnut Avenue - introducing new jobs and competition with Asda (located opposite on the main roundabout).

-Chandler's Ford is represented by Compton and Chandler's Ford Cricket Club which formed in 1995 when Chandler's Ford Cricket Club (CC) merged with Compton and Shawford CC.
+The area is represented by Compton and Chandler's Ford Cricket Club, which was formed in 1995 when Chandler's Ford Cricket Club (CC) merged with Compton and Shawford CC.

-Chandler's Ford railway station was re-opened in May 2003, having been closed since 1969.
-It now has an hourly service run by South Western Railway, from Romsey to Salisbury via Chandler's Ford, Eastleigh and Southampton stopping at all stations in between.